r2d2m81/r2d2m81/README.md

 I'm interested by design, UI/UIX desing and programmig websites.

-Outside of work, I'm interested in creation content about tech, pc and art in YouTube, Tiktok, Instagram {I am new at thi}.
+Outside of work, I'm interested in creation content about tech, pc and art in YouTube, Tiktok, Instagram {I am new at this}.
 I love to play videogames

 ### Let's connect!